-The weighted average grant date fair value of stock options granted during 2020, 2019 and 2018 was \$38.57, \$31.74 and \$31.42, respectively.
+The weighted average grant date fair value of stock options granted during 2021, 2020 and 2019 was \$56.02, \$38.57 and \$31.74, respectively.

-The total intrinsic value of options exercised during 2020, 2019 and 2018 was \$65,783, \$31,881 and \$35,696, respectively.
+The total intrinsic value of options exercised during 2021, 2020 and 2019 was \$32,791, \$65,783 and \$31,881, respectively.

-Cash received from the exercise of stock options for 2020, 2019 and 2018 was \$50,853, \$26,020 and \$18,811, respectively.
+Cash received from the exercise of stock options for 2021, 2020 and 2019 was \$31,780, \$50,853 and \$26,020, respectively.

 Restricted shares and restricted share units - We may grant restricted shares and/or restricted share units to our employees and directors.
 These shares or units may not be transferred for a designated period of time (generally one to three years) defined at the date of grant.
+We may also grant continuation awards in the form of restricted share units with cliff vesting and a gateway performance measure that must be achieved for the restricted share units to vest.

-For employee recipients, in the event of termination of employment due to early retirement, with consent of the Company, restricted shares granted within 12 months prior to termination are forfeited, and other restricted shares vest on a pro-rata basis.
-In the event of termination of employment due to normal retirement at age 65, restricted shares granted within 12 months prior to termination are forfeited, and, for other restricted shares, the restriction period will lapse and the shares will vest and be transferable.
-For restricted shares granted within 12 months prior to termination (or at any time prior to December 28, 2017), the restrictions lapse in the event of a recipient's disability or death.
-Termination for any other reason prior to the lapse of any restrictions results in forfeiture of the shares.
+For employee recipients, in the event of termination of employment due to early retirement, with consent of the Company, restricted shares and units granted within 12 months prior to termination are forfeited, and other restricted shares and units vest on a pro-rata basis, subject to the consent of the Compensation Committee.
+In the event of termination of employment due to normal retirement at age 65, restricted shares and units granted within 12 months prior to termination are forfeited, and, for other restricted shares and units, the restriction period applicable to restricted shares will lapse and the shares will vest and be transferable and all unvested units will become vested in full, subject to the consent of the Compensation Committee.
+In the event of a recipient's disability or death, all restricted shares and units granted within 12 months prior to termination fully vest.
+Termination for any other reason prior to the lapse of any restrictions or vesting of units results in forfeiture of the shares or units.

-For non-employee directors, all restrictions lapse in the event of disability or death.
+For non-employee directors, all restrictions lapse in the event of disability or death of the non-employee director.
 Termination of service as a director for any other reason within one year of date of grant results in a pro-rata vesting of shares or units.